jhadida/nxp/README.md

 Command without a body \command, or with an empty one \command{}.
 ```

-NXP allows you to easily define a language to match such patterns:
+This is how to define a language to match such patterns in NXP:
 ```py
 import nxp